≡ Menu

 What rate (or price) can I qualify for?

-As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Polycythemia.
-This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.
+As you can see, many variables can come into play when determining what kind of “rate” an individual is diagnosed with Polycythemia.
+This is why knowing what kind of “rate” you might qualify for is almost impossible without first speaking with you directly.

-Most individuals who have been diagnosed with Polycythemia will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold true.
+That said, however, most individuals who have been diagnosed with Polycythemia will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold.

 Category #1.